Eigel Center

 Major: Exercise Science

-Hometown: Versailles, OH
+Hometown: Versailles, Ohio

 Service Sites: Lydia’s House, Evanston Academy, Cincinnati Squash Academy, and Freestore Foodbank